 "The Soloist takes substantial steps forward relative to the already very good Burson Audio HA-160, offering better and more refined sound, greater power, superior versatility, and exceptional build-quality, all at the more-than-fair price," reports Chris Martens in his August 16, 2012 review for Playback.

 The input stage of the Soloist is a symmetrical current feedback circuit with only 21 components in its signal path (compared to a typical IC opamp containing over 50 components).
 The signal path is short and with little blockage, and Burson carefully matches the 21 components.
 This approach allows the Soloist to achieve amazing sound.

 Digital and Analog Connections

-On the digital front, the Conductor features a 24-bit/192 kHz Tenor TE8802 USB receiver working in Asynchronous Transfer Mode.
+On the digital front, the Conductor SL1793 features a 24-bit/192 kHz Tenor TE8802 USB receiver working in Asynchronous Transfer Mode.
 It also accepts coaxial and Toslink inputs supporting 32-bit/192 kHz audio files.
-The Conductor accepts analog input via RCA and outputs in its 6.35mm headphone jack, line-level output (DAC), and variable output (preamp).
-With such versatility, The Conductor works perfectly with any audio system.
+The SL9018 accepts analog input via RCA.
+With such versatility, The SL9018 works perfectly with any audio system.

 Just like an athlete needs clean air to perform at an optimum standard, audio equipment needs clean power to reproduce transparent and natural music.

-The Conductor has taken the already fanatical IC-free power supply of the first generation HA-160 to the next level.
+The Conductor SL1793 has taken the already fanatical IC-free power supply of the first generation HA-160 to the next level.
 The new generation of power supply is built around a new noise-filtering network that employs twice as many filtering stages compared to the previous design resulting in superior noise rejection.
-The new power supply is fed by a new custom-built low noise transformer which delivers 35W of power to the Conductor.
+The new power supply is fed by a new custom-built low noise transformer, which delivers clean and stable power.
 The result is pure music against a pitch-black background.